AlexSchuwald/project-todos/CGA3.md

 - [ ] Number of words that end with a comma and have a letter count greater than the average letter count of dataset.

-Here are the extracted text from the images you provided:
+Here are the code snippets required for each question

 **1:**